SubhadityaMukherjee/AI-knowledge-base/docs/articles/Scalar/DCGAN – Adding convolution to a GAN.md

 ### Defining the Discriminator

 In the DCGAN, the Discriminator differentiates between the images generated by the Generator as real or fake.
 Its architecture resembles the Generator but with a few modifications.
-Specifically, the Discriminator incorporates Strided Convolution layers, a LeakyReLU activation function, and several layers of Batch Normalization.
+Specifically, the Discriminator incorporates [[../../Strided|Strided]] Convolution layers, a LeakyReLU activation function, and several layers of Batch Normalization.
 Lastly, the output is passed through a Sigmoid layer that returns a probability value.

-For the process of DCGAN image generation, the Discriminator uses Strided Convolutions in place of Pooling layers.
+For the process of DCGAN image generation, the Discriminator uses [[../../Strided|Strided]] Convolutions in place of Pooling layers.
 This approach enables the network to develop custom padding functions, improving performance.
 This approach is a key technique that helps the Discriminator to distinguish between real and fake images more accurately.

 ```python
 ngpu = 1